 - A high school transcript (we will accept a faxed copy in order to get you started as we wait for your official copy.)
 If it is a student’s first dual enrollment course, they must submit the enrollment application along with their official high school transcript.
 If they have taken a dual enrollment course before (and received at least a C or better) they just fill out the enrollment application.

-- ACT score (if available)
+- ACT or SAT score (if available)

 Once you are enrolled: